Skip to content

 Registration Information

-Graduate students must claim their CUNYfirst account to register for classes.
+Graduate students must claim their CUNYfirst account in order register for classes.
 Students in the traditional MPA, MIA and MSEd-HEA claim their account and register themselves.
-Students in the Executive MPA should claim their account, but do not register themselves; this is done by the graduate advisement team.
+Students in the Online MPA and the Graduate Certificate programs should claim their account, but do not register themselves; this is done by the graduate advisement team.
 It is recommended that students meet with their advisor to plan out their courses in the correct order to avoid taking classes at the wrong time.

-It is imperative that students register for classes as soon as their registration opens.
+It is imperative that students register for classes as soon as their registration window opens.
 Neither instructors nor advisors can add seats to a closed class; there are also no waitlists for any of our graduate PAF classes.
-Students closed out of classes are recommended to habitually check the schedule for any seats to open up.
-If there is a hold on the account (late payments, overdue library fines, etc.), the hold will need to be cleared in order to register.
+Students closed out of classes are recommended to habitually check the schedule for any seats that may open up.
+If there is a hold on the student’s account (late payments, overdue library fines, etc.), the hold will need to be cleared and removed in order to register.

 • Graduate students working full-time should not register for a full-time course load (9 or more credits).
 Any Marxe graduate student who wants to take more than 9 credits (full-time) in a given semester must consult with an academic advisor and get permission to do so.
 Please email your advisor or contact mspia.advisement@baruch.cuny.edu.

 • It is highly recommended that graduate students should take core required courses before taking elective courses.
-Core course are foundational courses and pre-reqs to many electives.
-New graduates students enrolling in their first semester should plan to only take core classes.
+Core courses are foundational courses and prerequisites to many electives.
+New graduate students enrolling in their first semester should plan to only take core classes.

 • Students should not register for a capstone class (PAF 9190, PAF 9390 or PAF 9490) until they are at the end of their academic program.
 Independent study capstones are not permitted.

-• If classes are cancelled due to insufficient enrollment or for some other reason, a notification will be sent prior to the start of the semester via Baruch email.
-A back-up schedule is recommended in the event a class is cancelled or moved to another time slot.
+• If classes are cancelled due to insufficient enrollment or for some other reason, a notification will be sent prior to the start of the semester via the student’s Baruch email account.
+Keeping a back-up schedule in mind is recommended in the event a class is cancelled or moved to an alternative time slot.

 • Courses are offered in a variety of instruction modalities; such as online (synchronous or asynchronous), hybrid and in-person.
 Click here to read more about instruction modalities.

 • Students may take courses at other CUNY senior colleges using the ePermit system on CUNYfirst.
 Preapproval is required by emailing mspia.advisement@baruch.cuny.edu; please email the course number, title and the description of the course you would like to take on ePermit.
-After given pre-approval, students can then go ahead and fill out the ePermit on CUNYfirst.
+After being granted the pre-approval, students may then go ahead and fill out the ePermit on CUNYfirst.
 We recommend any student doing an epermit to submit this as soon as their registration opens for the following semester.
 For more information about ePermits, visit the College’s how-to guide to ePermit.

 Student Resources